Version 3.0 – January 13, 2023

 If we ever want to use personal information in a way that is not consistent with this policy, we will seek your affirmative consent.

-If you sign up for one of our email issue updates, we send you that update.
+If you sign up for one of our email issue updates, we will send you that update.
 If you sign up for text messages, we will send you text messages.
 If you come to one of our conferences, dinners, assemblies, or other events, or if you use any of our services, we may use your information to send you information about that event or about other similar events, activities, and services.
-At our conferences, meetings, and other events, we may share a list of attendees, their affiliations, and contact information with other attendees.
+At our conferences, meetings, and other events, we ask your permission to include your name on a list of attendees, their affiliations, and contact information that we share with other attendees.
 If you make a contribution, we use your information to thank you, and we may ask for additional contributions.

-We sometimes add an individual to one of our issue updates or other lists because a CFA staff member interacted with that individual and believes that he or she would be interested.
+We sometimes add an individual to one of our issue updates or other lists because a CFA staff member interacted with that individual and believes that they would be interested.
 If you ask us for more information about our activities, we might add you to a CFA list.
 We make these decisions on a case-by-case basis.
-CFA does not buy or rent lists for mass mailings.
 Many of our emails contain opt-out links.
 We remove anyone from any or all lists upon request.
 We send postal invitations for some of our events, and we honor any opt-out requests that we receive for postal lists.

 If you use a credit card to pay CFA or make a contribution, our credit card processor handles the processing of the transaction.
 This is how credit card activities occur, and it is normal.
 The credit card processor and your credit card company use your information subject to their own privacy policies and legal requirements.
 We normally do not see or maintain your credit card number, but we do have your name, card type, expiration, and last four digits of the card number.